Skip to content

 • dict[str, str]

-dictionary holding the Base64 encoded Authorization header contents as value.
+dictionary holding the Base64 encoded Authorization header contents.

 Source code in src/elva/auth.py